-Children: Oolong tea is POSSIBLY SAFE when taken by mouth by children in amounts commonly found in foods.
+Children: Oolong tea is possibly safe in children when consumed in amounts found in food and beverages.

 Anxiety disorders: The caffeine in oolong tea might make anxiety disorders worse.

-Bleeding disorders: There is some reason to believe that the caffeine in oolong tea might slow blood clotting, though this hasn't been shown in people.
+Bleeding disorders: Oolong tea contains caffeine.
+Caffeine might slow blood clotting.
 Use caffeine cautiously if you have a bleeding disorder.

 Diarrhea: Oolong tea contains caffeine.
-The caffeine in oolong tea, especially when taken in large amounts, can worsen diarrhea.
+Caffeine, especially when taken in large amounts, can worsen diarrhea.

 Seizures: Oolong tea contains caffeine.
-There is a concern that high doses of caffeine might cause seizures or decrease the effects of drugs used to prevent seizures.
-If you have ever had a seizure, don't use high doses of caffeine or caffeine-containing supplements such as oolong tea.
+High doses of caffeine might cause seizures or decrease the effects of drugs used to prevent seizures.
+If you have ever had a seizure, don't use high doses of caffeine or caffeine-containing products such as oolong tea.

-Glaucoma: The caffeine in oolong tea increases the pressure inside the eye.
+Glaucoma: Oolong tea contains caffeine.
+Caffeine can increase the pressure inside the eye.
 The increase occurs within 30 minutes and lasts for at least 90 minutes.

-High blood pressure: The caffeine in oolong tea might increase blood pressure in people with high blood pressure.
-However, this doesn't seem to happen in people who regularly drink oolong tea or other caffeinated products.
+High blood pressure: Oolong tea contains caffeine.
+Caffeine might increase blood pressure.
+But this doesn't seem to happen in people who regularly drink oolong tea or other caffeinated products.

 Irritable bowel syndrome (IBS): Oolong tea contains caffeine.
 The caffeine in oolong tea, especially when taken in large amounts, can worsen diarrhea and might worsen symptoms of IBS.

 Brittle bones (osteoporosis): Drinking oolong tea can increase the amount of calcium that is flushed out in the urine.
 This might weaken bones.
-If you have osteoporosis, don't drink more than 3 cups of oolong tea per day.
-If you are generally healthy and getting enough calcium from your food and supplements, taking up to 400 mg of caffeine daily (about 4 cups of oolong tea) doesn't seem to increase the risk of getting osteoporosis.
-Postmenopausal women who have an inherited condition that keeps them from processing vitamin D normally should be especially cautious when using caffeine.
+If you have osteoporosis, don't drink more than 3 cups of oolong tea daily.
+If you are generally healthy and get enough calcium from your food or supplements, drinking about 4 cups of oolong tea daily doesn't seem to increase the risk of getting osteoporosis.

 Ephedrine interacts with OOLONG TEA

+Oolong tea contains caffeine.
+Caffeine is a stimulant drug.
 Stimulant drugs speed up the nervous system.
-Caffeine (contained in oolong tea) and ephedrine are both stimulant drugs.
-Taking caffeine along with ephedrine might cause too much stimulation and sometimes serious side effects and heart problems.
-Do not take caffeine-containing products and ephedrine at the same time.
+Ephedrine is also a stimulant drug.
+Taking oolong tea along with ephedrine might cause too much stimulation and sometimes serious side effects and heart problems.

 Do not take this combination